Dave-team/Knowledge-base/Business principles.md

     - Learn how to unblock yourself in the future by learning new ways of thinking
 - If you're stuck when debugging a problem, think about all the assumptions you're making, and then test each one of them, no matter how obvious.
 - When stuck, take a step back and look at the situation from multiple angels.
 Realize you might be stuck on a solution and need to think more holistically about the problem
+- Sometimes, we need to step back and work on something with ease, especially when we are stuck on something for a while

 **Helpful tactics**
 - Scoring model when evaluation larger decisions.
 Also called a decision matrix where we list options, score/weight and then rank them